NHS East of England

 There were a number of challenges to the project:

-- Lack of paramedics with telemedicine access – one of the key issues that became immediately evident was that we did not have enough paramedics with telemedicine access available to assess the potential 50 patients.
+- Lack of paramedics with telemedicine access – one of the key issues that became immediately evident was that we did not have enough paramedics available with access to the telemedicine platform to assess the potential 50 patients.
 12 paramedics over a wide area – given their varying shift patterns, sickness and that 4 of the paramedics were based on the same vehicle – resulted in a small number of stroke patients being reached.

 - Matching resources – combined with the small number of paramedics, the ambulance service was not able to direct these paramedics to stroke patients.
 There was no apparent simple solution for the call handlers to be able to ensure that potential stroke mimic patients contacting the ambulance service to the ‘stroke paramedics’.
 Despite many attempts and requests to address this with the relevant Area Clinical Leads, this did not appear to translate well in practice.